MARafey/Project-Analysis-System/README.md

 # 🎓 FYP Analysis System

-A comprehensive tool to analyze Final Year Projects (FYPs), categorize them by domains, and identify similar projects based on their descriptions.
+A comprehensive React-based tool to analyze Final Year Projects (FYPs), categorize them by domains, and identify similar projects based on their descriptions.
+Built with modern web technologies for client-side processing and easy deployment.

 ## 🌟 Features

 - **🤖 AI-Powered Domain Categorization**: Uses Gemini AI for intelligent project categorization with reasoning
 - **📊 Fallback Keyword Matching**: Automatic fallback to keyword-based categorization if AI is unavailable
-- **🔍 Advanced Similarity Analysis**: Identifies similar projects and explains why they overlap
+- **🔍 Advanced Similarity Analysis**: Identifies similar projects and explains why they overlap using TF-IDF vectorization
 - **🎯 Multiple Domain Support**: Projects can belong to multiple domains with confidence scores
 - **📈 Similarity Levels**: Classifies similarity as Very High, High, Medium, or Low with detailed explanations
 - **📑 Comprehensive Excel Export**: Generates organized Excel files with multiple sheets and insights
-- **🌐 Modern Web Interface**: Easy-to-use Streamlit web application with progress tracking
+- **🌐 Modern React Interface**: Beautiful, responsive web application with real-time progress tracking
+- **⚡ Client-Side Processing**: All analysis runs in your browser - no server required
-- **🔑 API Integration**: Full Gemini AI and optional HuggingFace API support
+- **🔑 API Integration**: Optional Gemini AI integration for enhanced categorization

 ## 🚀 Quick Start